 Expected maturities will differ from contractual maturities because the issuers of certain debt securities have the right to call or prepay their obligations without any penalties.
-The Company intends to be opportunistic with the purchase and sale of its debt securities and expects all the securities to be sold or called during the twelve-months ended June 30, 2010.
+The Company intends to be opportunistic with the purchase and sale of its debt securities and expects all the securities to be sold or called during the twelve-months ended September 30, 2010.
 Therefore, the Company has classified the entire fair value of its investment in available-for-sale debt securities as current assets in the accompanying balance sheets.

-SFAS No. 157 clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+FASB ASC 820 "Fair Value Measurements and Disclosures" (formerly SFAS No. 157) clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that is determined based on assumptions that market participants would use in pricing an asset or a liability.
-As a basis for considering such assumptions, SFAS No. 157 establishes a three-tier value hierarchy, which prioritizes the inputs used in the valuation methodologies in measuring fair value:
+As a basis for considering such assumptions, ASC 820 establishes a three-tier value hierarchy, which prioritizes the inputs used in the valuation methodologies in measuring fair value:

-- o Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - o Level 2 Include other inputs that are directly or indirectly observable in the marketplace. - o Level 3 Unobservable inputs which are supported by little or no market activity.
+- o Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - o Level 2 Include other inputs that are directly or indirectly observable in the marketplace. - Level 3 Unobservable inputs which are supported by little or no market activity.